narenkram/psswrdgnrtr/README.md

 1. Install Python IDLE
 2. Open with "Edit with IDLE"
 3. Select "Run Module" from Run menu

-## Design
-I'm designing the ui for web app on my free time, if that goes well, later planned to design the windows app UI with Tkinter.

 ## Development & Contribution
 Please feel free to contribute.